Shanmuga-Arthi/Azure-Project/README.md

 # Azure-Project
-This is my Azure DP-203 Project, contains Problems Questions with Solutions
+This is my Azure DP-203 Project Submitted to NTT Data Services, contains Problems Questions with Solutions.